Chung Chuck of Ladner BC

 Married: Mary (May Lee, 1907-1969) in 1940.

 I know that I have a cousin, Cherly Chung, but I haven’t been able to contact her yet.
 I’m hoping by making this blog post that someone from the Chung family tree will see and connect with me.
 I really do want to meet my extended family, and talk to them about their experiences and of course hear stories about great grandpa Chuck.

 Chung Chuck and his father settled in Ladner where other Chinese migrants had moved to work in the farming and fishing industry.
 Like most ethnic groups who immigrated to Canada, they paid the head tax and the rights of ethnic groups were virtually non-existent.
 Members of the Chinese ethnic group and others faced discriminatory policies from the government and persecution among other colonial settlers of the time.

 In 1929 Chung Chuck bought a piece of land at the end of Westham Street(formerly the old China town, now known as 48th Avenue and converted it into a Potato Farm.

 The timeline is not exactly clear but apparently in the late 1920’s local business and government officials created a scheme to put Chinese farmers out of business.
 This meant that him and other farmers of the Chinese ethnic group were now bootlegging and breaking the law by farming and selling their produce.
-The situation become so tense that Caucasian hate groups formed a physical blockade on the Knight Street bridge to stop him from taking his product to market, and he faced numerous assaults.
+The situation become so tense that Caucasian hate groups formed a physical blockade on the Fraser Street bridge to stop him from taking his product to market, and he faced numerous assaults.
 The blockade was eventually broken and had him named as the “Delta Rifleman” when he rode shotgun across the bridge to bring his produce to the Vancouver markets.

 Ultimately Chung Chuck and a fellow farmer named Mah Lai challenged the discriminatory laws against Chinese farmers in Supreme Court and won.